ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 robust, usable software, and we often have no funding plan beyond "publish it and then apply for a bunch of grants."
-This isn't sustainable, we shouldn't view it as sustainable, and the only surprise is that anyone thinks it *is* sustainable.
-But the corollary may be that we need to figure out how to engage with a larger community around developing individual research software packages, rather than trying to productize it.
+This isn't sustainable, we shouldn't view it as sustainable, and the only surprise is that anyone ever thought it *was* sustainable.
+But the corollary may be that we need to figure out how to engage with a larger community, *and support them*, around developing individual research software packages, rather than trying to productize each and everyone one.

-But if that engagement costs more, it's going to be even harder for program managers to fund.
+But if that engagement costs more, it's going to be difficult for funding agencies to support.

 Focusing on community software projects solves a lot of problems
 ----------------------------------------------------------------

-It's always difficult to figure out if software is actually useful when people are asking for grant support for it.
-My guess?
-If there's a broad, robust community associated with it, it's probably useful.
+When people are asking for grant support to continue developing sofar, it's frequently difficult to figure out if the software is actually useful.
+But if there's a broad, robust community associated with it, it's probably useful.
 (I don't really know how to measure the size and quality of the community, note.)

 We probably need fewer community projects overall.
-Maybe grad students could write extensions to existing software, instead of writing a whole new package; I gather this is what happens in the VTK world.
+Maybe grad students could extend existing software, instead of writing a whole new package; I gather this is what happens in the VTK world.

 Community projects will inevitably have less tolerance for crap software, at least on average.
 (I haven't thought through this